ohhi-vn/gen_tcp/README.md

 Terminal 1:

-Start the server by command: `iex -S server`
+Start the server by command: `iex -S mix`

 Run these commands to simulate the client-server: